DesignOpen/designopen.github.io/articles/_posts/2013-10-09-using-github-for-design-collaboration.md

 I've worked on a couple of design teams.
 Many of them weren't really collaborative.
 It's not their fault.
 The fact is, that Photoshop and Fireworks[^1] files don't lend themselves for collaboration.
 And to be honest, most of us Designers hate it when you touch our files.[^2]

-However, with Open Source Design, we're tossing these old ways to the side and trying something new, and that's where GitHub issues come into play.
+However, with The Open Design Foundation, we're tossing these old ways to the side and trying something new, and that's where GitHub issues come into play.

 ## Ideas Snowball